-Physical Fitness Performance: The Grace Place for Children and Families (Elementary School) 21st CCLC Program collected multi-point, performance-based, pre-mid-post comparative assessments in physical fitness from a total of 160 out of 183 regularly participating elementary school students (87.4%) during the course of the 2017-2018 program year (Summer 2017 and 2017-2018 Academic Year).
+Physical Fitness Performance: The Grace Place (Elementary) 21st CCLC Program collected multi-point, performance-based, pre-mid-post comparative assessments in physical fitness from a total of 209 out of 238 regularly participating elementary school students (87.8%) during the course of the 2018-2019 program year (Summer 2018 and

+2018-2019 Academic Year).
 While additional students may have had some assessment scores, this analysis only considers those students with at least two comparable scores on the same measure.
-Of these 160 students, a total of 159 regularly participating elementary school students (99.4%) demonstrated achievement of this performance-based objective on at least one of the physical fitness pre-mid-post assessments provided during the course of the program year.
+Of these 209 students, a total of 176 regularly participating elementary school students (84.2%) demonstrated achievement of this performance-based objective on at least one of the physical fitness pre-mid-post assessments provided during the course of the program year.